vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED LEXER: IIII
 NUMBER OF TIMES WE CHANGED PARSER: I

+# november 8 evening final status: (you can delete after reading)
+- new free functions for freeing individual structs in a new file
+- cmd is freed in show_prompt(), token list is freed in parser()
+- now we can do a clean exit without leaks (based on fsanitize address) when an input is successfully converted to the cmd struct
+- tested on only one case so could fail somewhere else: a "$HOME" c < infile.txt | d > outfile.txt
+- env functions were fixed - free old value of res before reassigning it with ft_strjoin. very tight on norm there
+- random notes at the end of readme below

 # edge test cases
 - how to handle unclosed brackets or unclosed quotes and pipe at the end of input - HEREDOC ???
 - change double quotes lexing: because in input ${HOME}"aa" it should append the aa as text right after expanded home, but our will not because it is stored in a different node